Published on Sunday, 08 July 2012

 I feel now as I did then, that we should be cautious of making too much of what five or so individuals did in one demonstration of many, within a movement of hundreds of thousands of people.
 Even though I was at the demo that day, I did not actually see the people with their faces painted black until days later in media photographs and online posts.
 Something about the visibility of those few protesters and the relative invisibility of the (actual) Black people and other people of colour involved in the movement and at the protest that day — there were significantly more than five (or even 50) of us! — raises questions about how we are accustomed to thinking about, discussing, and living with race and racism.

 The blackface performance in March remains the go-to example of racism in the movement, including the claim that at the protest no one confronted the individuals in question.
-This claim continues to be repeated despite being absurd and false.Absurd, because who can claim that “no one” did anything in a demo of about a quarter of a million people?
+This claim continues to be repeated despite being absurd and false.Absurd, because who can claim that “no one” did anything in a ?
 False, because on that day I actually learned about the “performance” in question from a friend who had just confronted the people involved about the racism in their actions.
 From what I was told several other people confronted them as well.

 So, rather than beginning by identifying incidents of racism in the student movement, let’s back up and establish first the racialized context from within which the movement emerged.